simondavidhill/w10-cis-l1-standalone/README.md

 Not recommended for any kind of serious use in production, this is for use in testing only.

-Based heavily on content drawn from:
+Based heavily on content drawn from:<br>
 https://docs.microsoft.com/en-us/windows/security/threat-protection/security-compliance-toolkit-10/<br>
 https://github.com/NVISOsecurity/posh-dsc-windows-hardening/<br>
 https://github.com/teusink/Home-Security-by-W10-Hardening/<br>